-5.1 The Comparisons Between Our Scheme and the Literature in Different Realms with Different Algorithms
+5.1 The Comparisons among Our Scheme and Other Multi-server Architecture with Different Algorithms

 Compared to RSA and ECC, Chebyshev polynomial computation problem offers smaller key sizes, faster computation, as well as memory, energy and bandwidth savings.
 In our proposed protocol, no time-consuming modular exponentiation and scalar multiplication on elliptic curves are needed.
 However, Wang [16] proposed several methods to solve the Chebyshev polynomial computation problem.
+For convenience, some notations are defined as follows.